-Commenters have also raised the ongoing evolution of 802.11ac devices from fixed access points communicating with clients to portable devices that distribute sensing among various clients.
+ommenters have also raised the ongoing evolution of 802.11ac devices from fixed access points communicating with clients to portable client devices that directly connect with other multiple client devices.
 As mentioned in the section of this Reply on DFS, IEEE 802.11, together with other commenters, recommend adding the option for a low power mode on DFS channels, meaning devices that do not support DFS, will be able to operate on DFS channels, with power limitation.
 We recognize that this will require additional study, and we urge the Commission to consider adding this feature to the DFS rules.

+DFS and evolution of Wi-Fi Direct

+Commenters have also raised the ongoing evolution of 802.11ac devices from fixed access points communicating with clients to portable client devices that communicating directly with other client devices.
+As mentioned in the section of this Reply on DFS, IEEE 802.11, together with other commenters, recommend adding the option for a low power mode on DFS channels, meaning devices that do not support DFS, will be able to operate on DFS channels, with power limitation.
+We recognize that this will require additional study, and we urge the Commission to consider adding this feature to the DFS rules.

+1. Enabling new usages and applications in DFS bands with low power profile

+Both IEEE 802.11 and WFA strongly support the Commission investigating whether a low power exemption to DFS would be possible in DFS bands.
+In response to the commission’s question on whether DFS requirement has in any way limited new applications and the use of the band, IEEE 802 commented that it strongly encourages the commission to consider a low power profile where the U-NII devices can establish Wi-Fi Direct and other short range links between devices without the DFS functionality while ensuring that they do not cause interference to the incumbent radar systems in the band.
+As IEEE 802 noted in their comments, the 60 second CAC and in-service monitoring regulations have limited the use of these bands by these short-range mobile devices.

+Motorola Mobility commented that a low power exemption would help allow the use of the bands for connectivity between consumer portable devices.
+(SPECIFIY REFERENCE).
+ITIC noted that requiring DFS for low‐power Wi-Fi devices in the U-NII-2A and U-NII-2C bands not only imposes additional costs, “but it also limits enabling new and innovative next generation Wi-Fi applications that could be deployed consistent with protection of incumbents, using other interference-avoidance solutions.”
+(SPECIFY REFERENCE)

+IEEE 802 looks forward to working with the FCC, the NTIA, and other interested parties to develop a satisfactory functionality.

 U-NII-1 proposed revisions

 As discussed above, various commenters propose aligning emissions rules in the U-NII-1 band with U-NII-2A or U-NII-3.
 Commenters note the benefits of both.
 If aligned with U-NII-3, equipment in the U-NII-1 band could be utilized in an 802.11ac 80+80 configuration for outdoor deployments, of particular importance to service providers.
 As IEEE 802.11 stated above, the Commission should explore the possibility of alignment with U-NII-3, as that set of emissions rules would provide manufacturers and service providers the greatest flexibility.
 In addition, the parties suggested that the rules be amended to specify that within the U-NII-1 band, the minimum 6 dB bandwidth of U-NII devices should be at least 500 kilohertz.
-We agree, because the rule will best ensure the band is usable by devices that utilize broad channelization.
+We agree, because the rule will best ensure the band is used by devices that utilize wideband channelization.